sh1boot/sh1boot.github.io/drafts/ciscv.md

 squashing individual opcodes into 16-bit packets in order to address issues with unaligned 32-bit instruction words.

-I've kept it resticted to just one third of the space used by RVC, leaving half the total opcode space unallocated -- assuming it won't be used for the remaining 2/3 of RVC, which would undermine the rationale below.
+This takes 1/4 of the total instruction coding space, meaning it steals 1/3 of the space occupied by RVC.
+It's assumed that the remaining 2/3 of RVC won't be used in conjunction with this as that would undermine the objectives given below.

 ## Why?